Peugeot 208: e-208 GTI

-South American model
+South American assembly

 In July 2020, Peugeot started the assembly of the second-generation 208 in Argentina in its Buenos Aires plant.
 The vehicles produced at the plant are intended for South American market, with 60 percent exported outside Argentina.
 Only internal combustion models are produced there, as the e-208s sold in South America are imported.

 In 2020, the Argentinian-made 208 was claimed to be 95 percent equal to the European version (with a different engine and other parts), while 40% of its parts are made in Argentina.
 The South American model are engineered with a higher ground clearance (+10 to 12 mm) and a higher approach angle (16 degrees instead of 14 degrees) to adapt to the more rugged local roads compared to European ones.
 It also uses less expensive materials, such as using steel instead of aluminum.
 Other differences include different rear seats and a larger fuel tank.

 The Argentinian-made 208 is equipped with the 1.6-litre EC5F engine producing 114 PS.
 In May 2022, following the merger of PSA and FCA to form Stellantis, Peugeot released a naturally-aspirated 1.0-litre 208 as an entry-level option for the Brazilian market.
 This model uses the Firefly engine from the Fiat Argo, rated at 71 or 75 PS depending on whether it uses petrol or ethanol.
 Naturally-aspirated 1.0 engines represent most of the B-hatch segment sales in Brazil.

 Since the second half of 2022, a portion of the 208s sold in Chile are from Argentina (in addition to European imports).

 In September 2023, a third engine was added to the Brazilian range, which is a 1.0-litre Turbo 200 130 PS from Fiat.